How to Register a Boat in BC in 2026

 Registration has costs, which you can find on the Transport Canada website.
 Understanding the costs is essential to preparing to purchase and register a boat.

 If you're unprepared for the additional ownership costs, such as registration, you could be caught off guard after you bring your boat home.
-While the costs are not significant (starting at $110 depending on your boat and type of registration), do your research so you have these fees covered.
+While the costs are not significant (starting at $110, depending on your boat and type of registration), do your research so you have these fees covered.

-Documents to Keep on Board
+What Documents Should You Keep on Board?

-Whether you need a Pleasure Craft Licence or a Canadian Vessel Registration certificate, you must always keep a copy of your registration onboard your boat.
+Whether you need a Pleasure Craft Licence or a Canadian Vessel Registration certificate, you must always keep a copy of your registration on board your boat.

 Like fire extinguishers and life jackets, it's non-negotiable.
 It's considered proof for law enforcement and shows them you've legally registered your vessel.